jeromezero/panic/drafts/01-panic.md

 "I can smell it," Louis said, his voice guttural and raspy.
 Where it had been soft and unsteady, it was now scraping and booming, like the grinding gears of the Ferris wheel.

 "What?
 What are you talking about?"
 Daisy backed away from Louis without getting up.
-She fell back onto her ass and shuffled away, pushing with her hands and feet until she backed into the cabinets.
+She fell back onto her ass and shuffled away, pushing with her hands and feet until she hit the cabinets.

 <!-- NOTE: I thought it might be nice to add something about how Tank isn't supposed to have Daisy off the grounds ... she either isn't cleared for this kind of thing, or has a reputation of being a manipulator of a perhaps sexual nature - perhaps neither of these patients should be cleared for day trips.
 Perhaps Tank is only a janitor -->